ash-project/ash/documentation/topics/multitenancy.md

 In this case, if you were to try to run a query without specifying a tenant, you would get an error telling you that the tenant is required.

-Setting the tenant when using the code API is done via `Ash.Query.set_tenant/2` and `Ash.Changeset.set_tenant/2`.
-If you are using an extension, such as `AshJsonApi` or `AshGraphql` the method of setting tenant context is explained in that extension's documentation.
+Setting the tenant is done via `Ash.Query.set_tenant/2` and `Ash.Changeset.set_tenant/2`.
+If you are using an extension, such as `AshJsonMyDomain` or `AshGraphql` the method of setting tenant context is explained in that extension's documentation.

 Example usage of the above: